img_10-second-tip-configure-your-document-tabs-in-cs4

 img_Tabs-InDesign

 It’s that easy!
 I hope you found this tip useful.
 I’d love to hear what you prefer so leave a comment.
 Me?
 I’m still undecided about the tabs.
-For the time being, I’ll give them a little longer ;-)
+For the time being, I’ll use them a little while longer 😉